 Crutches and children - proper fit and safety tips

 After surgery or an injury, your child may need crutches to walk.
-Your child needs crutches for support so that no weight is put on your child's leg.
+Your child needs crutches for support so that no weight or only partial weight is put on your child's leg.
 Using crutches isn't easy and takes practice.
 Make sure that your child's crutches fit right and learn some safety tips.

 Ask your child's health care provider to fit the crutches to your child.
 Proper fit makes using crutches easier and keeps your child from getting hurt when using them.
 Even if your child is fitted for their crutches:

-- Put the rubber caps on the underarm pads, handgrips, and feet.
+- Keep the rubber caps on the underarm pads, handgrips, and feet.

 - Adjust the crutches to the right length.
-With the crutches upright and your child standing, make sure you can put 2 fingers between your child's underarm and the top of the crutches.
+With the crutches upright and your child standing, make sure you can put 2 fingers or an inch between your child's underarm and the top of the crutches.
+They should not be leaning on the crutches against the underarm pads.
 Crutch pads against the armpit can give your child a rash and put pressure on nerves and blood vessels in the arm.
 Too much pressure can damage nerves and blood vessels.

 - Adjust the height of the handgrips.
 They should be where your child's wrists are when their arms are hanging by their side or hip.
 The elbows should be gently bent when standing up and holding the handgrips without the crutches touching the armpits.